sundvall/sundvall-portfolio/content/portfolio/kronofogden/index.md

 ---

 At Kronofogden me and my crossfunctional team cream created application flows for logged in users.
+I was leading the frontend development and focused on upgrades of the technical environment and improvements in developer experience, aside from implementing accessible forms.
+The environment was very restricted and provided many challenges to provide access to tooling that is in most circumstances are natural.

-As an authority the requirements of accessability were very strict.
+As an authority the requirements of accessability were very strict, and an external consultancy firm was engaged to evalutate the results.
+It was very rewarding to get this personal perspectives and aspects on why and how accessability matters.

-Storybook was used to document and develop library components in isolation.

-Angular framework was used together with Karma for testing, azure for api's, Ngrx for state management and scss together with bootstrap for styling.
+Angular framework was used together with Karma for testing, Ngrx for state management and scss together with bootstrap for styling.
+Storybook was introduced to document and develop library components in isolation.

-As a team lead I facilitated upgrade of the angular framework and configured tools for development.

-**Challenges that the team handled:**
+**Experience:**
 - multipage sequences of forms
 - session persistence over multipage navigation
 - prefilled forms
 - accessability (wcag 2.2)